etcetra7n/gest/INSTALL.md

 executable to have GEST installed.
 This installation method will also set up file type configurations which will make it easier to run the games

-Note that, using this installation method the game may seem to run slower in *some* terminals.
+**Note:** that, using this installation method the game may seem to run slower in *some* terminals.
 If the game runs laggy, try other installation methodss

 ### Build from source
-Pyinstaller is required for building.
-If you dont have it install it using a simple pip install command
+Pyinstaller is required for this method.
+If you dont have it installed.
+Install it using a simple pip install command
 ```s
 pyinstaller src/gest.py
 ```
-Note that, using this installation method the game may seem to run slower in *some* terminals.
+**Note:** that, using this installation method the game may seem to run slower in *some* terminals.
 If the game runs laggy, try other installation methods